-The diagram below is an example of how the Super Plus IP Benefit works under an Income Protection Plus Policy.
+The diagram on page 11 is an example of how the Super Plus IP Benefit works under an Income Protection Plus Policy.

 Payment options

 BT Protection Plans Policies can be paid in a number of different ways to allow you the flexibility of choice.
 You can pay premiums: